ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

 2. Run the VI with all default settings to generate a TDMS file for channel SI0 containing 10 frames at 1920x1080 resolution.

-3. Make the following modifications on the Create CSI-2 Packet TDMS Files utility front panel.
+3. Make the following modifications on the Create CSI-2 Packet TDMS Files utility front panel to generate a second TDMS file with image data differing from the first TDMS file created in the previous step.
     - Set the value at index 0 of the **Serial Input Channels** array to <font face = "courier new">SI1</font>.
     - Make the following modifications to the **Frame Data Configuration** control.
         - Set the **horizontal resolution** control value to <font face = "courier new">2880</font>.